Updated: May 25, 2022

 The evidence supports the idea that the Messianic Jews returning from a self-imposed exile after the Roman conquest of Jerusalem, built the first Messianic Synagogue in the former Upper Room and oriented it to face Golgotha—the place of Yeshua’s execution and resurrection.

 To be clear, this is just a theory—one I believe—but it has not been proven beyond all doubt.

 [i] Early Christian History, ECCLESIASTICAL HISTORY OF EUSEBIUS PAMPHILIUS (c.
 265 – 339) BISHOP OF CESAREA, IN PALESTINE, Written In A.D.
 325, Book III, 5:4

-[iii] The amidah is comprised of 18 benedictions.
+[iii] The Amidah is comprised of 18 benedictions.
 The newly re-formed Sanhedrin, under Gamaliel II, grandson of the Gamaliel from Acts 5, added a nineteenth that stated, “For the heretics let there be no hope.
 And let the arrogant government be speedily uprooted in our days.
-Let the Nazarenes (name for Jewish believers) and the minim be destroyed in a moment.
+Let the Nazarenes (a name for Jewish believers) and the minim be destroyed in a moment.
 And let them be blotted out of the Book of Life and not be inscribed together with the righteous.
 Blessed art thou, O Lord, who humblest the arrogant.”
 Messianic Jews could not pray this prayer and the pray had its intended consequence—the Messianic Jews left the traditional synagogue.